sidewalklabs/totx-r5/totx_transit_data/README.md

 ### GTFS
 GTFS files are distributed as zipfiles of .txt files (in CSV format).
 You can download the most recent GTFS files for Toronto-area transit at https://transitfeeds.com/l/46-ontario-canada.
-Place the zip files in `ttx_transit_data/toronto/` and name them as:
+Place the zip files in `totx_transit_data/toronto/` and name them as:
 `transit_agency_name_date_month_yearofpublication`, e.g. `ttc_gtfs_5_oct_2017`.

-Don't forget to copy over the entire ttx_transit_data/toronto dir to transit_data/toronto before running.

 ### GBFS
 GBFS files are distributed as a set of JSON files.